lionelmace/ibmcloud-labs/labs/Lab Watson - Create natural Dialog with Watson Conversation/README.md

     The output shows that the #greeting intent is recognized, and the appropriate response appears.

+**Add a root-level node for #turn_on**

-1. Create another dialog branch to respond to the #turn_on intent.
+Create another dialog branch to respond to the #turn_on intent.

 Because there are multiple possibilities for what the user might want to turn on, this branch requires multiple nodes to represent a more complex conversation.

 Start by creating the root-level node:

   1. Click the **+** icon on the bottom of the ```#greeting``` node to create a root-level node.
 If the + icon isn't visible, select the #greeting node to put it into focus.